 Side yard shall be maintained for a space of not less than ten (10) feet between the side lot lines of adjoining residential lots and the parking area.

 Adequate ingress and egress to the parking lot by means of clearly limited and defined drives shall be provided for vehicles.

+Wheel chocks (i.e. bumper blocks) shall be provided, so located as to prevent any vehicle from projecting over the lot line

 Parking Dimensions